 Is CORE Hydration alkaline water?
 Are you ready to find out the answer and a whole lot more about this water brand?
 My CORE Hydration water review answers all of your questions.

-Good evening fellow water enthusiast, I’m your host here at AWMS, Hercules.
+Good evening fellow water enthusiast, I’m your host here at AWMS, Pete.
 It’s been a busy couple of months here at AWMS.
 I’ve added a ton of helpful alkaline water brand reviews just for you.